X

 Also: Is Windows 10 too popular for its own good?

-In the past few weeks, I've received multiple reports from readers who confirm that their Windows 7 and Windows 8.x systems are not activated after an upgrade to Windows 10.
+Since that announcement, I've heard from multiple readers who confirmed that their Windows 7 and Windows 8.x systems are not properly activated after an upgrade to Windows 10.
 (Systems that were previously activated still continue to work properly, though.)
+Surprisingly, I've also heard from a handful of correspondents who had been successful in activating their PCs after upgrading an old Windows version to Windows 10.

 Also: Windows 11 FAQ: Here's everything you need to know